dooleydiligent/kubernetes-demo/readme.md

 - NSIP

 This is the IP of the first server we'll deploy.
 It will be a nameserver running BIND9.
-Together with [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/README.md) it will expose the node's internal services for lookup on the local network managed by the node using [DDNS](https://tools.ietf.org/html/rfc2136) specifications.
+Together with [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/README.md) it will expose the node's internal services for lookup on the local network using [DDNS](https://tools.ietf.org/html/rfc2136) specifications.

 ## Reset